RHIT-CSSE/csse220/Docs/installing_eclipse.md

 # Install Java

-The thing you want to install is the *Java SE Development Kit 17* <a href="https://www.oracle.com/java/technologies/downloads/#java17">Download it here</a>
+The thing you want to install is the *Java SE Development Kit 17* <a href="https://www.oracle.com/java/technologies/downloads/#java17" target="_blank">Download it here</a>

 1. Scroll until you see the different OS's listed
 2. Select the download for your machine (e.g., *Windows x64 Installer*)